kbseah/spelling_wasp/README.md

 ## To-do

  - [ ] Support characters beyond the ASCII set, for other languages
+ - [ ] Add some kind of evaluation to scoring system, and ask user if they want to continue beyond 100 points
  - [ ] Save the game results to a log file
  - [ ] Add colors to the interface